logan676/TikTok-Compose/docs/CameraRecording.md

 Source: `README.md` lines 18–30.

-For the camera feature, the `feature:cameramedia` module depends on the CameraX libraries and a bundled `cameracapture` module which contains the `CameraView` library:
+For the camera feature, the `feature:cameramedia` module depends on the CameraX libraries plus Maven artifacts for `CameraView` and `mp4compose`:

 ```
 dependencies {